 Although Reference Data often has some structure to it, without direct control over it, organizations face the arduous task of combing through a mountain of team projects that spring up and create, define, and interpret the semantics and values deemed to be “Reference Data.”

 Lacking a coordinated and centralized mechanism to standardize it, Reference Data gets worse as information sets from different manufacturers, repositories, and versions are aggregated.
-This widens the differences in what each resource or team deems “Reference Data,” making it difficult to incorporate or consolidate across sets without a high degree of manual intervention and interpretation.
+This widens the differences in what each resource or team deems the ideal “Reference Data,” making it difficult to incorporate or consolidate across sets without a high degree of manual intervention and interpretation.

 As soon as intelligent information governance is put on the organization, reference data can be defined and associated with unique data repositories that separate the source’s reference data, which relies upon it.
 This removes individual possession requirements and centralizes the responsibility and control to a foundational layer encouraging all appropriate business functions equally.